kl/sub-batch/README.md

     -V, --version       Prints version information

 OPTIONS:
+    -s, --filter-sub <filter_sub>        A regular expression which, if given, must match the file name of a subtitle for that subtitle to be targeted by any of the SUBCOMMANDS.
+    -v, --filter-video <filter_video>    A regular expression which, if given, must match the file name of a video file for that video file to be targeted by any of the SUBCOMMANDS.
-    -p, --path <path>    The path to look for subs in. [default: .]
+    -p, --path <path>                    The path to look for subs/videos in. [default: .]

 SUBCOMMANDS:
     alass       Adjusts the timing of all subs that are matched with a video file using `alass` (https://github.com/kaegi/alass).
 This can automatically fix wrong timings due to commercial breaks for example.
-    help      Prints this message or the help of the given subcommand(s) rename    Renames subtitle files to match the corresponding video file time      Adjusts the timing of all subs.
-The value is specified in milliseconds, and can be negative time-mpv  Adjusts the timing of all subs interactively using mpv. `mpv` must be installed on the system for this command to work.
+    help        Prints this message or the help of the given subcommand(s) rename      Renames subtitle files to match the corresponding video file. time        Adjusts the timing of all subs.
+The value is specified in milliseconds, and can be negative. time-mpv    Adjusts the timing of all subs interactively using mpv. `mpv` must be installed on the system for this command to work.
 ```
 ## Renaming subtitle files to match their corresponding video file
 Put the subs and the videos in the same directory, for example: